gabriellewee/portfolio/posts/2021-07-26-setting-up-shop.md

 ![Website thumbnail icons I created for my portfolio](2021-07-26-portfolio-icons.png 'Website thumbnail icons I created for my portfolio')

-After this, I didn't update my portfolio for almost four years.
-I started working at [Apple](https://apple.com) in 2017 as a vendor and transitioned to full-time in 2018, so there really wasn't any need to change things up.
-I also really liked the design and couldn't think of how to change it.
+After this, I didn’t update my portfolio for almost four years.
+I started working at [Apple](https://apple.com) in 2017 as a vendor and transitioned to full-time in 2018, so there really wasn’t any need to change things up.
+I also really liked the design and couldn’t think of how to change it.

 ## 2020 version

 Finally, last year, during the height of the pandemic, I decided I needed to change things up.
-I still didn't have a clue what it should look like, but my work was badly outdated, so I decided to just make it more of a landing page with links to websites that I _was_ updating regularly.
+I still didn’t have a clue what it should look like, but my work was badly outdated, so I decided to just make it more of a landing page with links to websites that I _was_ updating regularly.

 ![Landing page version](2021-07-26-website-v4.png 'Landing page version')

 ## Current version

 This year is the year I decided to build a full website again.
 I really wanted something that not only highlighted my work as a developer but also included my hobbies and other non-work activities.
-I've also been strongly nostalgic for the whacky, quirky Geocities-type websites that used to exist before everything became smooth and clean and minimal.
+I’ve also been strongly nostalgic for the whacky, quirky Geocities-type websites that used to exist before everything became smooth and clean and minimal.
 Lastly, I wanted my website to be completely functional without Javascript.

 I came up with a design that is busy but organized.
 Each section represents one of my interests and has its own styles and colors.
-There's also light and dark versions of this site.
+There’s also light and dark versions of this site.
 I chose [Faune](http://cnap.graphismeenfrance.fr/faune/en.html) as the main font because I really loved the unusual-looking italics.

 ![Current website](2021-07-26-current-website.png 'Current website')